FAA Fines Boeing; Too Little & Too Late

 Of course, Boeing said in a statement that the $12 million penalty “fairly” addresses the matter.
 Given the sheer number of deficiencies cited in the FAA’s press release, the penalty goes beyond “fair” and into the realm of “token”.

 Among the issues covered by this settlement was fuel tank safety.
-Boeing was required by the FAA to develop instructions for installing systems to reduce the likelihood of fuel tanks exploding.
+Boeing was required by the FAA to develop instructions for installing systems to reduce the likelihood of fuel tanks exploding which would lead to an aircraft crash.
 Remember, the FAA’s settlement announcement was in December 2015.

 This issue goes back almost 20 years to July 17, 1996, when electrical arcing caused the center in-fuselage fuel tank on TWA Flight 800 to blow up shortly after the B747 departed New York City’s JFK Airport with 230 passengers and crew aboard.
 The force of the explosion blew the nose section — including the cockpit — off the airplane.
 The B747 struck the water in two sections, killing everybody on board.